jayunit100/k8sprototypes/capv_recovery/README.md

 # using HAproxys dashboard to watch apiservers coming back up

+HAProxy hosts a `stats` endpoint on localhost:8084/stats, which is enabled inside its /etc/ config, by default in CAPV installations.

 Since all CAPV clusters are accessed through HAProxy in VMware Tanzu production Clusters , we can use this dashboard to monitor api server health and measure Recovery times .